Building a More Inclusive

 We believe that disability education is essential for addressing bias against disabled providers and advancing health equity for patients with disabilities.
 Through curricular recommendations, clinical skills projects, and examinations of technical standards at our institutions, we seek to improve medical education for patients and providers alike.

-AMA Policy
+Policy